Did you get your Tridion implementation right for the content authors?

 So, the question – Is your current Tridion implementation efficient for the content author?

 And another question might be asked to me – how much do you think could be the gain in efficiency by replacing traditional CME interface to XPM?

-We run a survey for an implementation for a customer, whom we have upgraded to SDL Web 8.5 from SDL Tridion 2013 having a complex hierarchy of publication, component folders and structure group – and below is the kind of response we received:
+We run a survey for an implementation for a customer, whom we have upgraded to SDL Web 8.5 from Tridion 2013 having a complex hierarchy of publication, component folders and structure group – and below is the kind of response we received:

-At Content Bloom, we consider the XPM implementation by default to give the best value of your investment on SDL Tridion suite.
-Since the XPM implementation is mostly out of the box and integrated in the SDL Tridion suite itself, it would not be a huge additional effort during the build but definitely gives a huge efficiency to the content authors.
+At Content Bloom, we consider the XPM implementation by default to give the best value of your investment on Tridion suite.
+Since the XPM implementation is mostly out of the box and integrated in the Tridion suite itself, it would not be a huge additional effort during the build but definitely gives a huge efficiency to the content authors.

 Tridion Docs 15: Boosting Productivity and Quality